How to Buy an Ethically-Sourced Diamond

 The first step is finding a guide to navigate you through the ethical waters.
 This can be as easy as choosing a jewelry professional who shares your concerns, has researched the complexities, and whose inventory and services reflect that combined concern and research.
-A jewelers willingness to educate you through the buying process is a good sign that they care about these issues.
+A jeweler’s willingness to educate you through the diamond buying process is a good sign that they care about these issues.

-In January 2003, forty nations signed ‘The Kimberley Process’ – an effort to stem the flow of conflict diamonds.
+In January 2003, forty nations signed “The Kimberley Process’ – a global effort to stem the flow of conflict diamonds.
 The Kimberley Process has been continually refined and improved since then.
 So, your first line of defense in your quest for a conflict-free diamond is a diamond grading report asserting such.

 The Kimberley Process, like any commercial regulation, can have loopholes and minor failures.
 If you want absolute assurances that the diamond you are purchasing was not part of a scheme that funded terrorism or “blood diamonds,” unfortunately no recently-mined diamond qualifies.
 Every diamond-producing and diamond-cutting country has measurable issues with diamond smuggling, money-laundering, or Kimberley Process fraud.
 [FATF Report, “Money Laundering and Terrorist Financing through Trade in Diamonds,” October 2013.]

 This landscape of mined diamond ethics is ever-shifting.
 For instance, the embargo on Russian diamonds in response to the invasion of Ukraine forced many NGOs to apply an additional layer of vigilance above and beyond existing Kimberley Process limitations.